-Established OPM guidance is that non-professional employees perform work falling under the professional exempt criteria if they apply, within a narrow field of specialization, both theoretical and practical knowledge of related disciplines and of new developments, in the independent performance of work that is very similar and comparable in level to that performed by professional employees in the field.
+Established OPM guidance is that nonprofessional employees perform work falling under the professional exempt criteria if they apply, within a narrow field of specialization, both theoretical and practical knowledge of related disciplines and of new developments, in the independent performance of work that is very similar and comparable in level to that performed by professional employees in the field.
 Typical of such work are high graded engineering and electronics technicians who perform design, test and evaluation or equivalent work in a narrow area of technical specialization.
-We find that while your position entails applying a broad knowledge of aerospace engineering and related knowledge in order to analyze accidents/incidents, the work performed does not entail the intensity of theoretical knowledge or the performing of work comparable to professional aerospace engineers or other professional positions to warrant exemption under the professional exemption criteria.
-This type and level of expertise are resident in the specialty work tasked to NTSB headquarters scientific and specialist staff positions, e.g., Office of Research and Engineering.
+We find that while your position entails applying knowledge of applied physics and related knowledge in order to analyze accidents/incidents, the work performed does not require the intensity of theoretical knowledge or the performing of work comparable to professional engineers or other professional positions to warrant exemption under the professional exemption criteria.
+This type and level of expertise is resident in the specialty work tasked to NTSB headquarters scientific and specialist staff positions, e.g., Office of Research and Engineering.
 Therefore, while your position is not categorized properly as exempt from the overtime provisions of the FLSA under the professional exemption category, it is exempt under the administrative exemption category.